 “The new farmland that was created is either too erosive or too low in soil productivity and is no longer suited to continuous soybean production without conservation practices and a crop rotation,” Olson said.
 “A terrace system and contour farming with grassed waterways will likely be needed to retain production under continuous soybean on any remaining sloping lands on the tract.”

 Olson added that no-till management doesn’t provide a mechanical method to eliminate annual rills, which can quickly turn into new gullies—as happened in 2013.
 Planting cover crops after row crops could make the soil less vulnerable to future flooding and subsequent water erosion, as well as offer the added benefit of sequestering soil organic carbon.

 “Ironically, if the 195-acre gully field on O’Bryan Ridge had grassed waterways on the sloping soils, had been planted to winter wheat in the fall of 2010, or if the soybean field had a cover crop and/or forages when the flooding occurred in May of 2011, the land scouring and gully formation would have been greatly diminished,” Olson said.

-“Impact of levee breaches, flooding, and land scouring on soil productivity” was written by Kenneth Olson, Jeffrey Matthews, Lois Wright Morton, and John Sloan and published in the Journal of Soil and Water Conservation.
+“Impact of levee breaches, flooding, and land scouring on soil productivity” was written by Kenneth Olson, Jeffrey Matthews, Lois Wright Morton, and John Sloan and published in the Journal of Soil and Water Conservation, check out Maid This Referral Agency.
 Olson is a researcher in the Department of Natural Resources and Environmental Sciences in the College of Agricultural, Consumer and Environmental Sciences at the University of Illinois.